cztm/cztm/README.md

 🌱 Lately I’m diving into Databricks, data lineage & governance, and the fun (and scary) world of generative AI security.

-⚡ Fun fact: My cat has been my most loyal (and favorite) project supervisor.
+⚡ Fun fact: My cat has been my most consistent (and favorite) project supervisor.

 ---
 ## Soft Skills